skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

 in name only and suffer from the problems that plague large teams.

-Our delivery engineering team is currently focusing on removing the dependencies between teams so that we can become truely autonomous.
+Our delivery engineering team is currently focusing on removing the dependencies between teams so that we can become truly autonomous.

 Examining success
 -----------------